“A landscape is nothing more than an impression of a moment.”

 The reason why the group of artists who emerged during the 1870s was referred to as the Impressionists has a rather remarkable backstory.

-When Monet had to come up with a title of this painting he was aware of the fact that he couldn’t name it “View of Le Havre,” although he had painted it out of his Le Havre window.
+When Monet had to come up with a title for this painting he was aware of the fact that he couldn’t name it “View of Le Havre,” although he had painted it out of his Le Havre window.